gzcwnk/Redcap-on-rootless-podman/README.md

 Place Containerfile, entrypoint.sh and php.in into  ~/podman/redcaptest

-Either add subuid and subgid's ranges locally or to IPA.
+(As root) Either add subuid and subgid's ranges locally or to IPA.
 If using IPA add the line "subid: sss" to /etc/nsswitch.conf

 logout and ssh back in for change to take effect.